top of page

 My baby seems genuinely comfortable in this stroller.
 The bassinet was roomy and cozy in the early months, and when I moved him to the car seat setup he felt high up, which I actually liked because I could reach him easily and he seemed to enjoy the view.
 Even with the tight headspace, the overall comfort has been great for him.

 The wheels are surprisingly good for the price.
-They are big enough to roll over sidewalk cracks and the springs have just enough give that I can press lightly on the handle and the stroller smooths out the bumps.
+I have used this stroller so much that I am already wearing down the wheels from pure daily mileage.
+The funny thing is that even though that sounds like a complaint it is really just a sign of how much use this stroller gets because it is always with us.
+It still feels sturdy and reliable every time I take it out.
+The wheels are big enough to roll over sidewalk cracks and the springs have just enough give that I can press lightly on the handle and the stroller smooths out the bumps.
 The turning radius is also excellent.
 I can weave between people on busy walkways without thinking about it.

 Because I use this stroller daily I ended up needing replacement wheels sooner than most people probably would.
 Ordering them was a whole adventure because the Mompush website does not ship to FPO addresses.
 I had to use a forwarding service which added another thirty dollars on top of the original eighty three dollar price for the wheels.
 It came out to one hundred thirteen dollars just for replacement wheels which stung a bit since that is almost half the cost of the stroller itself, but anyone living in the United States will not deal with that.